Children, Youth and Environments

 Children, Youth and Environments is a biannual peer-reviewed academic journal that publishes research articles, in-depth analyses, field reports, and book reviews on research, policy, and practice concerning inclusive and sustainable environments for children and youth worldwide.

-From 1984 through 1995, it was produced in print through the Children, Environments Research Group at the City University of New York with Roger Hart as editor-in-chief.
+From 1984 through 1995, it was produced in print through the Children's Environments Research Group at the City University of New York with Roger Hart as editor-in-chief.
 Since 2016, it has been published online by the University of Cincinnati.

 Abstracting and indexing

 The journal is abstracted and indexed in: